 Kristin Duffy Lab Manager Kristin is currently pursuing a graduate degree at the University of Illinois at Urbana-Champaign.

-Vishnu "Deepu" Murty Graduate Student website Deepu is pursuing a post-doc at NYU in the Davachi lab.
+Vishnu "Deepu" Murty Graduate Student website Deepu is an Assistant Professor of Psychiatry at the University of Pittsburgh

 Ian Ballard Research Assistant Ian is pursuing a graduate degree at Stanford University.

-Maheen Shermohammad Research Assistant Maheen is currently working as a research assistant in John Gabrieli's lab at MIT.
+Maheen Shermohammad Research Assistant Maheen is currently pursuing a graduate degree at Harvard University.

 Rita Loiotile Lab Manager Rita is currently pursuing a graduate degree at Johns Hopkins University.